Teenage Mutant Ninja Turtles Adventures

-Teenage Mutant Ninja Turtles Adventures is an American comic book series that was published from August 1988 to October 1995 by Archie Comics.
-The series, which was aimed at a younger audience than other Teenage Mutant Ninja Turtles comics at the time, ran for 72 issues.
-In addition, there were numerous annuals, specials, and miniseries.
+Teenage Mutant Ninja Turtles Adventures is an American comic book series published by Archie Comics from 1988 to 1995.
+The series was aimed at a younger audience than other Teenage Mutant Ninja Turtles comics of the period, and ran for 72 issues, alongside annuals, specials, and miniseries.

 Publication history

 Teenage Mutant Ninja Turtles Adventures debuted in August 1988 as a three-part miniseries and was aimed at a younger audience than Mirage Studios' Teenage Mutant Ninja Turtles comic book series.
 It initially adapted episodes from the 1987 animated television series, but by issue #5, Kevin Eastman and Peter Laird handed the comic over to Mirage artists Ryan Brown and Stephen Murphy.
 Under their guidance, the series moved to original storylines, often incorporating social and environmentalist themes, and introduced several new characters.
 The main series ran for 72 issues, ending in October 1995; in addition, there were numerous annuals, specials and, miniseries.
 An ongoing spinoff series, Mighty Mutanimals, features a team of supporting characters.